Reez-coder/Optimization-of-Hybrid-Solar-Wind-Energy-System-for-Hospital-in-London/README.md

 The optimization procedure also integrates a financial analysis to evaluate the feasibility and payback period of the system based on energy savings and export revenues via the Smart Export Guarantee (SEG) scheme.

- The project includes:
+## Project Methodology
 - Real-world data integration (irradiance, temperature, wind, and load)
 - Physical modeling of solar, wind, and battery systems
+- Control system design taking into consideration the battery limit and excess power exportation
 - Cost and economic analysis (CAPEX + OPEX)
 - Constrained multi-variable optimization
 - Visual analytics of system behavior and energy flows

-## System Components
+## System Specifications

 ### 1. Solar PV System
 - **Rated Power:** 485W per panel